programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 > Hello, I am a paragraph of text enclosed in a blockquote.
 Notice how I am offset from the left margin.
 ```

+**This renders as:**

+> Hello, I am a paragraph of text enclosed in a blockquote.
+Notice how I am offset from the left margin.

 #### Links

 Links can be written in two styles.